MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_01.md

 You have decided to start a Proof of Concept to integrate Azure AD with your internal applications by allowing your corporate users to login in to your application.
 You need to prepare and explain to the product team what service you will use to meet the requirements (Azure AD B2B or Azure AD B2C).

-As a first step you have decided to login to the Azure Portal and configure your tenant by creating two users HomeUserA and HomeUserB and assign them the “Azure AD Premium P2” licence.
+As a first step you have decided to login to the Azure Portal and configure your tenant by creating two users HomeUserA and HomeUserB and assign them the “Azure AD Premium P2” license.

 Then you have to set Owner rights on subscription level for the HomeAdmin account.